Guide #4 · Workflows

 Project Planning and Roadmaps with AI: Practical Planning for Execution

-By Ask AI Editorial Team · Last updated February 16, 2026
+By Ask AI Editorial Team · Last updated March 1, 2026 · Editorial review completed March 1, 2026

 Roadmaps fail when scope boundaries are fuzzy, dependencies are hidden, and risk tracking is static.
 AI can speed draft creation, but not if assumptions are implicit.